Bespoke

 Where is the next solar eclipse?

 For each eclipse, NASA identify a Geographic Region of Eclipse Visibility (in other words, the place from which the eclipse will be at its most visible).
-On 8th April 2024, this region includes eastern Canada, a number of central US states, and parts of Mexico.
-The following total solar eclipse on 12th August 2026 will be best viewed from the Arctic, Greenland, Iceland and Spain.
+On 12th August 2026, the next total solar eclipse will be best viewed from the Arctic, Greenland, Iceland and Spain.

 Total solar eclipse holiday